vinceskahan/v5wiki/Cleaning-up-old-'bad'-data.md

-Many weather hardware will occasionally emit a bad data value.
+Weather hardware will occasionally emit a bad data value.
 This will not only cause your plots to look bad, but it can also cause many errors in historical hi/low, NOAA reports, etc.

 Here's a method for deleting these bad values in a sqlite database.